robotology/blocktest-ros-plugins/README.md

 ```

 # 3. Available commands
-These action blocks are contained in ros blocktest plugin.
+These action blocks are contained in blocktest-ros-plugin.

 ## 3.1.
 ROS commands